evgadamov/swift-algorithms/README.md

 Here you will find my solutions to algorithmic problems on Swift.<br>
 I do not pretend that my solutions are educational or exemplary.<br>
 This is a reflection of my learning path in this field and an attempt to get useful lessons from you!<br>
-Also, I will share with all the materials that were useful to me.<br>
+Also, I will share all the materials that were useful to me.<br>
 For those who are just at the beginning of the journey,<br>
 I hope it will be useful and informative.<br>
 I am a self-taught programmer,<br>